iProgramMC/NanoShell/README.md

 WARNING: requires 1.5k of RAM, so be careful about which processor you put it on!
 Technically, it should work on a MEGA 2560, but I haven't tried it yet.

-edit: it does work on a MEGA but the raw code doesn't compile for the UNO.
+edit: it does work on a MEGA but the raw code doesn't compile for the UNO because of flash related problems.
-Please remove all branding icons (a*) except a0 and a1, and the draw code.
+Please remove all branding icons (a_png*) except a_png0 and a_png1, and the draw code related to it.

 Source and pictures can be found here and, hopefully, only here.